 - CompTIA A+: Get started in IT with this foundational certificate.
 It’s all about hardware, technical support and troubleshooting.
 It also covers best practices in security, networking, operational procedures, mobile devices and various operating systems.

-- Cisco Certified Network Professional: A step up from the associate level, the CCNP is a more advanced IT certificate in one of the above specialty areas.
+- Cisco certified network professional (CCNP): After the associate level, the CCNP is a more advanced IT certificate in one of the above-mentioned specialty areas.

-Best IT certifications for security
+Best certifications for IT security

 A professional organization devoted to IT security and governance, ISACA manages five global certification programs, including:

-- Certified in Risk and Information Systems Control: The CRISC (pronounced SEE-risk) accredits professionals and project managers responsible for information security and its overall impact on the enterprise.
+- Certified in risk and information systems control: The CRISC (pronounced SEE-risk) accredits professionals and project managers responsible for information security and its overall impact on the enterprise.
 It covers risk identification, risk assessment, risk response and mitigation, and risk control monitoring and reporting.

-- Certified in the Governance of Enterprise IT: The CGEIT demonstrates your understanding of enterprise IT governance principles and practices.
+- Certified in the governance of enterprise IT: The CGEIT demonstrates your understanding of enterprise IT governance principles and practices.
 It is one of the most sought-after certifications in IT, commanding some of the highest salaries.

 Other valuable IT certifications for security include:

-- Certified Information Systems Security Professional: This is one of the most sought-after certifications in cybersecurity.
+- Certified information systems security professional: This is another cybersecurity certification in high demand.
 Designed for experienced IT professionals, CISSP holders understand vulnerabilities in networked systems and create policies to safeguard systems and minimize risk.

-- Global Information Assurance Certifications: All about information security, the GIACs come in several categories: cyber defense; penetration testing; incident response and forensics; cybersecurity management, audit and legal proficiencies; developer; and industrial control systems.
-The highest level is the GIAC Security Expert (GSE).
+- Global information assurance certifications: All about information security, the GIACs come in several categories: cyber defense; penetration testing; incident response and forensics; cybersecurity management, audit and legal proficiencies; developer; and industrial control systems.
+The highest level is the GIAC security expert (GSE).

 Best certifications for cloud computing

-- AWS Certified Solutions Architect – Professional: Amazon is the largest provider of cloud computing services, and this certification affirms your ability to design and deploy cloud environments using Amazon Web Services.
+- AWS certified solutions architect — professional: Amazon is the largest provider of cloud computing services, and this certification affirms your ability to design and deploy cloud environments using Amazon Web Services.

 Best management certifications

-- Project Management Professional: Also offered by PMI, the PMP credential is among the most prestigious in the profession.
+- Project management professional: Also offered by PMI, the PMP credential is among the most prestigious in the profession.
 A number of subspecialty certifications are also available.

-- Certified Scrum Master: The entry-level CSM certification is offered by the Scrum Alliance.
+- Certified Scrum master: The entry-level CSM certification is offered by the Scrum Alliance.
 It is an excellent way to show your knowledge of Scrum and Agile management practices.

 Best help desk certifications

 Many IT professionals begin their careers in technical support and help desk roles.
-And to give students a leg up, schools are increasingly offering courses that specifically prepare students to gain help desk certifications.
+And to give students a leg up, schools are increasingly offering courses that prepare students to acquire help desk certifications.
 You can certify in either the help desk functions as a whole or concentrate on a specific vendor’s platforms and products.

 - ITIL: The UK organization AXELOS is charged with promoting best practices for IT service management (ITSM).
 ITIL, formerly an acronym for Information Technology Infrastructure Library, is the registered name for a widely accepted framework for managing IT service delivery.
-There are five ITIL certifications, ranging from Foundation to Master.
+There are five ITIL certifications, ranging from foundation to master.

 Best certifications in database, analytics and other data technologies

 Database technologies remain foundational to IT operations, while growth in big data and analytics initiatives is driving new career opportunities.

-- Oracle Certified Professional: Oracle, the world’s leading database provider, offers certification in a range of database professions, from database administration and database application development to analytics, data warehousing and big data.
+- Oracle certified professional: Oracle, the world’s leading database provider, offers certification in a range of database professions, from database administration and database application development to analytics, data warehousing and big data.

-- SAP Certified Technology Associate – SAP HANA 2.0: This certification demonstrates your ability to install, manage, monitor, migrate and troubleshoot SAP’s database technology.
+- SAP certified technology associate — SAP HANA 2.0: This certification demonstrates your ability to install, manage, monitor, migrate and troubleshoot SAP’s database technology.

 - Microsoft SQL Server certifications: Like Oracle, Microsoft offers a range of certifications, including database administration, business intelligence, and data management and analytics.

-- CCIE Data Center: This Cisco certification demonstrates expert-level skills required to plan, prepare, operate, monitor and troubleshoot complex data center networks.
+- CCIE data center: This Cisco certification demonstrates expert-level skills required to plan, prepare, operate, monitor and troubleshoot complex data center networks.

-According to the Robert Half Technology Salary Guide, employers prefer to hire certified professionals, especially those who also have college degrees and real-world experience to go along with them.
+According to the Robert Half Technology Salary Guide, employers prefer to hire certified professionals, especially those who have college degrees and real-world experience to go along with them.
 Those who put in the effort to obtain credentials can expect larger salaries and quicker movement up the career ladder, not to mention a healthy shot of self-confidence.